(Black Lives Matter Cover Illustration by Sacrée Frangine)

 We must put in the work to learn about Black History and the reality they live in every day.
-The American education system has oversimplified Slavery, the Civil Rights Movement, and have white-washed just about everything.
+The American education system has oversimplified Slavery, the Civil Rights Movement, and has white-washed just about everything.
 As non-Black people, this is supposed to be uncomfortable and hard.
 The fight for justice never has been easy, but we need to do our research and use our white privilege to help our Black brothers and sisters.
 Sign petitions.
-Donate your time and money (if you can), attend protests (safely and do not go alone).
+Donate your time and money (if you can), attend protests (safely, and do not go alone).
 Learn.
 Listen.
 If you are silent, you are part of the problem.
 Equal rights for all.

 I know that I’m forgetting so many things and I will continue to edit this post and keep it relevant.
 This is just a general overview of what’s happening in the world right now.
 This is a revolution.
 For some of you, you are living through a second revolution – be on the right side of history this time if you weren’t before.
 On that note, hateful comments will not be allowed here.
 Nor will gaslighting or “devil’s advocate” comments be allowed.
 This is a safe place.